tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 definitions_good.webp

-I bet second one was faster, right?
-Even though color scheme is unfamiliar to you.
+See what I mean?

 So yeah, unfortunatelly, you can’t just highlight everything.
 You have to make decisions: what’s most important, what’s less.
 What should stand out, what shouldn’t.

 Highlighting everything is like assigning “top priority” to every task in Linear.
 It only works if most of the tasks have lesser priorities.

-If everything is highlighted, nothing is highlighted.
+.loud If everything is highlighted, nothing is highlighted.

 # Enough colors to remember

-There are two main use-cased you want your color scheme to address:
+There are two main use-cases you want your color theme to address:

-1. Look at something and tell what it is.
-By its color, not by its text.
-Text you can read without syntax highlighting.
+1. Look at something and tell what it is by its color (you can tell by reading text, yes, but why do you need syntax highlighting then?)
 2. Search for something.
 You want to know what to look for (which color).

 1 is direct index lookup: color → type of thing.